Trump reimbursed lawyer for payment to porn star: Giuliani

 Trump had previously denied all knowledge of the payment to Daniels, before admitting last week that Cohen struck a "deal" with the porn star on his behalf.

-"We predicted months ago that it would be proven that the American people had been lied to as to the $130k payment and what Mr. Trump knew, when he knew it and what he did in connection with it," he wrote.
+"We predicted months ago that it would be proven that the American people had been lied to as to the $130k payment and what Mr. Trump knew, when he knew it and what he did in connection with it," he wrote on Twitter.

-"Every American, regardless of their politics, should be outraged by what we have now learned."
+"Every American, regardless of their politics, should be outraged by what we have now learned.
+Mr. Trump stood on AF1 and blatantly lied."

 Daniels filed a lawsuit against the president on Monday for defamation after he trashed her claim that she had been threatened by a man representing Trump in 2011.